Roman Procházka: Viktoria Plzeň

 On 29 May 2018, Procházka was signed for free by Czech club Viktoria Plzeň after his contract with Levski expired and was not renewed.
 Most of the time during his stay with Plzeň Procházka played as a stabile member of the starting eleven.
 He also played in five of their six Champions League group stage matches in their 2018–19 european campaign.
 Onn 27 November, he also scored his only Champions League goal against CSKA Moscow.
 In the spring he also played in both Europa League Round of 32 matches against Dinamo Zagreb.

 In late January 2020, Plzeň's new coach Adrián Guľa told Procházka that he is going to give space to the other players.
 He also said that Procházka will only be his fourth of fifth midfield choice and he got permission to find himself a new club.

 Górnik Zabrze

-On 27 January 2020, Procházka signed a one-and-a-half year deal with Polish side Górnik Zabrze.
+On 27 January 2020, Procházka signed a one-and-a-half-year deal with Polish side Górnik Zabrze.

+Spartak Trnava

+After his contract in Zabrze expired, Procházka returned to Spartak Trnava after seven years abroad.
+He signed a two-year contract with the club.
+He won the Slovak Cup with Spartak in the 2021–22, 2022–23 and 2024–25 seasons.
+He is currently Vice-capitan in league games and captain in European games.

+Procházka played the full 90” minutes in a 1–0 home defeat to BK Häcken in the first round of qualification to the Europa League.
+He scored a direct free-kick in the second leg to tie the score at 1–1.

 International career

 Procházka made his debut for Slovakia in the 2–1 away win against Austria on 10 August 2011.
-He came on as a substitute for Juraj Kucka in 79th minute.
+In that match, he came on as a substitute for Juraj Kucka in 79th minute.